 Now every team member has their map, which skill development should you focus on first?
 How can you determine the most crucial areas of expertise for your team to have right now?

-As you go through on those stages, you’ll need different competencies.
-Therefore, it might make sense for a team leader to change the team, or improve your team members’ competencies accordingly.
+As you go through those stages, you’ll need different competencies.
+Therefore, it might make sense for a team leader to change the team or improve your team members’ competencies accordingly.

 This stage identifies the real problem and real solution.
 It also addresses the question: Will anyone care?
-At this stage, you basically need “user needs and evaluation” competency, someone to learn the domain knowledge, do competitor research, field research and interview the potential users.
-They must also easily summarize and transfer the learnings to the team with personas, jobs-to-be-done sentences or customer journeys.
+At this stage, you basically need “user needs and evaluation” competency, someone to learn the domain knowledge, do competitor research, field research, and interview the potential users.
+They must also easily summarize and transfer the learnings to the team with user personas, jobs-to-be-done sentences, or customer journeys.